 * Based on Glassdoor average salaries listed in London, UK.
 For a complete comparison of different consulting role salaries at Deloitte, go to https://managementconsulted.com/consultant-salary/ or Glassdoor.com

 The average salary at Deloitte in the UK is £57,000 ($70K US equivalent).
 As you can see, the average base salary is a bit lower in the UK; however, compared to most UK companies, Deloitte comes in third for salary satisfaction—exceeded only by Apple and Salesforce.
 (Survey by Power House Truths.)

 Beyond the Paycheck: What about Benefits?

-The Big Ben or The Big Apple: Cost of Living Difference
+Big Ben or The Big Apple: Cost of Living Difference

 Of course, it’s hard to compare one country with another as the cost of living can vary widely between countries.
 That’s also true for specific cities where Deloitte offices are located.
-For example, both New York City and London are notoriously expensive though overall the cost of living in NYC is about 20% cheaper than living in London.
+For example, both New York City and London are notoriously expensive, though overall the cost of living in NYC is about 20% cheaper than living in London.
 The exception is in apartment rentals.
 The average two-bedroom apartment in NYC will cost you about $1000 more than in London.
 But your NYC Deloitte salary would be considerably higher, enabling you to pay for that pricey pad.

-So, if you’re considering either NYC or London, you’ll have to do the math on where you’ll come out financially ahead.
+So, if you’re considering either NYC or London, do the math on where you’ll come out financially ahead.
 On the other hand, Cardiff, Wales is 36% cheaper than London.
 And a lot less crowded!
 For some, the idea of a rugged coastline, beautiful beaches and not understanding any of your friendly neighbors due to their lyrical, but thick Celtic Welsh accent just … well, tickles their fancy.